dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ### Binding source parameter inference

-A binding source attribute defines an action parameter's expected binding source.
+A binding source attribute defines the location at which an action parameter's value is found.
 The following binding source attributes exist:

 |Attribute|Binding source |
 |---------|---------|